kiranwood/LHL-SQL-Project/starting_with_questions.md

 Most if not all visitors in the United States, Canada and Switzerland have brought Apparel.
 Where as the top category of products in Israel and Australia has been Nest.
 The United States has brought the most amount of Apparel with 31 separate sales.
 The United States has also brought the most amount of Nest products at 26 separate sales.

-In cities excluding the invalid cities, the highest product category has been Apparel.
+In cities excluding the unidentified cities, the highest product category has been Apparel.
 Notably Mountain View and New York both having 5 separate sales buying the producs.
 The second highest category has been Nest.
 Notably including San Francisco with 4 separate sales and Palo Alto with 3 separate sales.

 Overall Apparel and Nest products have to be the most sold category of products.